Education: Successful completion of Year 10 or the equivalent level of study or mature aged entry

 Have a solid understanding of the underpinning principles and knowledge of project management

-Be able to prepare all required project plans
+Be able to prepare project plans, reports and documentation

 Units of Competency